jpbroman/GarageApp/README.md

 It is written in C# and allow you to manage a garage with several vehicles of various types:

-○ Motorcycle
+* Motorcycle
-○ Airplane
+* Airplane
-○ Car
+* Car
-○ Bus
+* Bus
-○ Boat
+* Boat

 The user can enter new vehicles via the main menu or populate the garage by giving a file name to the application at start.
 Please note that a capacity is the first input parameter on the commandline.
-If no arguments is supplied, the user will be asked to enter initial capacity for the garage.
+If no arguments are supplied, the user will be asked to enter initial capacity for the garage.

 Examples: